Guys, it’s great to be motivated.

-You’re ready to enter the GATEWAY to the Perfect Life!
+You’re entering the GATEWAY to the Perfect Life!

 And the price of admission?

 Oh, just an endless rush of dopamine.
-You know, the same chemical that crackles through your brain when you eat something delicious or have great sex?
+You know, the same chemical that crackles through your brain when you eat something delicious and have great sex?

 Yeah, you just need to feel like you’re engorging yourself with great food around the clock.
 You need to feel like you’re having an orgasm 24/7, too.
 No big deal, brah.

 Wait, wHaT?
 You don’t think it’s doable?
-You don’t think it’s possible???
+You don’t think it’s even possible?!

 corey_toomey has left the chat